Wings (1990 TV series): Recurring characters and notable guest stars

 Mary Pat Lee: played by Caroline Aaron, she is a dishonest, bullying Boston talk show host who tricks Brian onto her show in season 6 to meet up with his ex-girlfriend Alex.
 She returns two seasons later as Roy's new girlfriend, though Roy dumps her when she uses their relationship to get Joe and Helen on her show to ambush them about a momentary slump in their sex life.
 Antonio is one of her biggest fans.
-Her budding relationship with Roy causes Antonio to mutter, "But.....she's Mary Pat Lee....and he's.....Roy."
-She is never seen again after Roy dumps her, angry that she used him to target Joe and Helen.
-She seemed to be a parody of both Kathie Lee Gifford and Geraldo Rivera, with all the traits people hate about the two.
+Her budding relationship with Roy causes Antonio to mutter, "But... she's Mary Pat Lee... and he's...
+Roy."
+She is never seen again after Roy dumps her.
+She seems to be a parody of both Kathie Lee Gifford and Geraldo Rivera, with all the traits people hate about the two.

 Edgar Clayton: played by Mitchell Ryan, he is a wealthy industrialist who buys Sandpiper from Joe and Brian to keep it from going under.
 He installs his son Cord as the new president only to see Cord fail miserably.
-He also fires his uncle Mike in front of his whole board of directors and has been known to give terminated employees "The Big Ugly".
+He also fires his uncle Mike in front of his board of directors and has been known to give terminated employees "The Big Ugly".
 He is part of a three-part story arc, "Wingless", during the show's final season.
 Though he is identified in the closing credits as Jonathan Clayton, his name in dialogue is said to be Edgar Clayton.

-Eleanor "Bluto" Biggins: played by Rose Marie, Roy's eccentric mother lives in a nursing home.
+Eleanor "Bluto" Biggins: played by Rose Marie, Roy's eccentric mother who lives in a nursing home.
 She is a meddlesome, domineering nag and Roy feels threatened by her.
 Joe, however, stands up to her and calls her a "Miserable Old Gargoyle".
 Eleanor is also a heavy drinker and Roy once says she has to be "cut off after six boilermakers."
 She is frequently mentioned, but is not seen until the final season.

 Walter: played by Ralph Bruneau, he is an air traffic controller.
 Though he envisions himself as cool and collected he is generally hyperactive and easily distracted.
-He acts overly friendly towards both Joe and Brian, both of whom find him highly irritating.
-In season 4, Walter gets married; though he doesn't appear on-screen anymore after that, he continues to be mentioned frequently.
+He acts overly friendly toward both Joe and Brian, both of whom find him highly irritating.
+In season 4, Walter gets married; though he does not appear on-screen after that, he continues to be mentioned frequently.
 He takes a temporary leave of absence in Season 6 to have eye surgery to correct a double vision problem.
 In the final episode, he is said to be cheating on his wife.

 Mark: played by John Hawkes, he is the waiter at the Crab Restaurant.
 He becomes infatuated with Helen, who later pushes him toward Alex.